Brenda King

-Dame Brenda Mary King, Mrs Sullivan DCB (born 13 June 1964, Belfast) is the Attorney General for Northern Ireland.
+Dame Brenda Mary King, Mrs Sullivan DCB (born 13 June 1964, in Belfast) is the Attorney General for Northern Ireland.
 Prior to her appointment in 2020, Ms King was First Legislative Counsel in Executive Office, leading the specialist office responsible for the drafting of Northern Ireland Assembly Bills.

 She is the second, and second successive holder of the office not to be a politician sitting in either the Parliament of Northern Ireland, at Stormont, or the UK Parliament and the first to be appointed directly from the Civil Service.

 Early life

 Brenda King attended Assumption Grammar School in Ballynahinch, County Down.

 Career

 Educated at Queen's University of Belfast and graduating in law in 1986, with further education at the University of South Carolina and Cambridge University, Ms King started her career in private practice as a solicitor, qualified in both Northern Ireland and the Republic of Ireland, before she moved into the civil service, becoming the Executive's chief legislative adviser in 2012.
 She had previously spent time as a diplomat – including a period in Gibraltar – dealing principally with EU and public international law.

 She is a former president of the Commonwealth Association of Legislative Counsel (2017–19), which involved working with lawyers in 92 jurisdictions to improve the quality of legislation in Commonwealth jurisdictions broadly sharing similar common law traditions of lawmaking.